-How to Make a Paper Bobble Head Black Cat
+How to Make a Fun Black Cat Craft for Halloween

-The printable has 2 sets of cat templates.
+The printable has 2 sets of cat patterns.

 2. Fold the ends of the long, thick paper strip towards the middle as pictured below.
 Glue or tape the 2 flaps together to create a 3D half circle shape.

 3. Trace the small petal shapes onto pink construction paper.
 Trace the larger petal shapes onto black construction paper.
 Glue the pink petals to the black petals to create ears for your cat.

 4. Glue the ears to the back of the cat’s head (the heart-shaped piece).
 Use a single hole punch to create a circle for the cat’s nose, then glue it to head.
 Use a white colored pencil and sticker eyes to create a face for your cat.

 6. Glue the cat’s tail (the short strip with the curved end) to the back of the cat’s body.
 Fold the last strip like an accordion.
 Snip off the excess, leaving about 4 folds.

 7. Glue the cat’s head to the accordion fold paper strip, then glue the accordion fold to the front of the cat’s body.

 Isn’t it cute?
 If you tap their little heads, they bobble up and down.
 Perfect for Halloween or for any child who loves cats!